And what if P.T. doesn't help you? – Can you still do your own rehab at home – (Perhaps even more effectively?)

 This type, known as 'Therapeutic Ultrasound' uses sound waves to penetrate and heat up muscles and tendons.

-(In contrast to 'Diagnostic Ultrasound' also know as 'Sonography,' which is used to get an image of an area rather than to treat it.)
+(In contrast to 'Diagnostic Ultrasound' also known as 'Sonography', which is used to get an image of an area rather than to treat it.)

 Ultrasound sounds great in theory, but it seems to be something that needs to be done frequently to have a significant effect…